bitnami/containers/bitnami/redis-sentinel/README.md

 # Configuration

+## Environment variables

+The Redis Sentinel instance can be customized by specifying environment variables on the first run.
+The following environment values are provided to customize Redis Sentinel:

+- `REDIS_MASTER_HOST`: Host of the Redis master to monitor.
+Default: **redis**.
+- `REDIS_MASTER_PORT_NUMBER`: Port of the Redis master to monitor.
+Default: **6379**.
+- `REDIS_MASTER_SET`: Name of the set of Redis instances to monitor.
+Default: **mymaster**.
+- `REDIS_MASTER_PASSWORD`: Password to authenticate with the master.
+No defaults.
+- `REDIS_SENTINEL_PORT_NUMBER`: Redis Sentinel port.
+Default: **26379**.
+- `REDIS_SENTINEL_QUORUM`: Number of Sentinels that need to agree about the fact the master is not reachable.
+Default: **2**.

 ## Configuration file

 The image looks for configurations in `/bitnami/redis-sentinel/conf/`.
-You can mount a volume at `/bitnami` and copy/edit the configurations in the `/path/to/redis-persistence/redis/conf/`.
+You can mount a volume at `/bitnami` and copy/edit the configurations in the `/path/to/redis-persistence/redis-sentinel/conf/`.
 The default configurations will be populated to the `conf/` directory if it's empty.

 ### Step 1: Run the Redis Sentinel image